TZstatsADS/Spring2019-Proj1-zy2327/README.md

 + Projec title: __How Background Affects Happiness__
 + This project is conducted by __Zeyu Yang__

 + Project summary: People with different background often have different sense of happiness.
-A child may think of eating candies or visiting zoo as happy.
-A young person may think of being admitted by a dream university as happy.
 Age along with other factors such as gender, parenthood and so on could greatly change the way people think of happiness.
-This data story is going to find out how background(age, gender and parenthood) affect happiness.
+This data story is going to find out how background(age, gender and parenthood) affects happiness.
+The techniques that have been used in this project is: text processing, text mining and sentimental analysis.

 + Project finding: